Suspect is arrested for murder of 11-year-old girl who was abducted and left in ditch 45 years ago

 Orange County District Attorney Todd Spitzers office extended thanks Wednesday to the Newport Beach Police Department, Orange County Crime Lab, Federal Bureau of Investigations, Colorado Springs Police Department and El Paso County Sheriff’s Department for their assistance in the investigation.

-“As the Orange County District Attorney, I am committed to protecting the community. ," the statement said.
+“As the Orange County District Attorney, I am committed to protecting the community," the statement said.
 "My office will never forget about cold cases.
 Our hearts go out to the victim and the victim’s family in this case, having to endure decades without answers.
 We will make sure that the defendant is fairly and justly held accountable in a court of law.”